r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/M1mac/README.txt

 ghoatscript is 10.06.0 from MacTeX 2026, which provides the TeX installation.

-NLopt was updated to the current 2.10.0 (from 2.7.1 used for CRAN checks).

 There is a testing service for the CRAN M1mac setup at https://mac.r-project.org/macbuilder/submit.html .
 Some ways in which this may differ from the CRAN checks: